Frequently Asked Questions

 I have a hearing disability.
 Do I need a sign language interpreter to attend the trip?

 This depends very much on your specific situation.
 We typically ask interpreters (SLIs) to go on trips with our participants who have a hearing disability.
-If a participant is able to bring their own sign language interpreter, this typically works best.
-The interpreter will be able to register as a Trip Assistant (TA).
-TA's pay a discounted fee on most of our domestic trips.
+If a participant is able to bring their own sign language interpreter, this usually works best.
+SLI's trip fees are compensated on regional trips and greatly reduced on other domestic and international trips.
 If you cannot provide a sign language interpreter, WI will attempt to find one to attend the trip.
-We cannot guarantee that an interpreter will be available.
+We cannot, however, guarantee that an interpreter will be available.